lgo/monkey-script/README.md

   monkeyscript_finish()
 end

+# Include test and monkeyscript networking libraries
+use ExUnit.Case
+import MonkeyScript.Scripts.Networking

+# Our custom code to restart the systems
+def restart_worker(...) do
+  ...
+end

+# Our monkey script resiliency tests, in the form of standard unit tests
 test "can still hit homepage if mysql is down" do block_port(Infra, "app-server", service: "mysql") do
     assert true == ping(Infra, "app-server")